-Papua New Guinea's first coffee plants were recorded in the 1800s, but it wasn't until the 1920s that commercial production really took off.
-Sangara, Papua New Guinea, located in the southeast of the country, established eighteen commercial coffee plantations in 1926, paving the way for commercial production.
+Despite its remote location and challenging conditions, Papua New Guinea has a fairly reputable coffee industry.
+The country's first coffee plants were recorded in the 1800s, but it wasn't until the 1920s that commercial coffee production really took off.

 Characteristics of Papua New Guinea Coffee

-Small-holder coffees, by contrast, live a bit more on the country's wild side.
-The coffee is typically Y grade or Premium Small-holder Coffee (PSC) grade, grown in the wilderness of the Western and Eastern Highlands, picked by hand and processed in a central processing plant - it's here where the coffee takes on its characteristic flavors, which often results in something quite wild and fruity.
+Papua New Guinea Smallholder coffees, by contrast, live a bit more on the country's wild side.
+The coffee is typically Y grade or Premium Smallholder Coffee (PSC) grade, grown in the wilderness of the Western and Eastern Highlands, picked by hand and processed in a central coffee processing plant - it's here where the coffee takes on its characteristic flavors, which often results in something quite wild and fruity.
 Papua New Guinea coffee is said to have a full-bodied flavor with a pungent fruitiness of mango and papaya.

 Papua New Guinea Coffee: Interesting Facts and News Bites

-- About 95% of the coffee is high grown washed Arabica, which thrives in favorable weather conditions of the highland areas.
+About 95% of the coffee is high grown washed Arabica, which thrives in favorable weather conditions of the Papua New Guinea Coffee Highland Areas.

-- More than two million people in Papua New Guinea depend on coffee either directly or indirectly for their livelihood.
+More than two million people in Papua New Guinea depend on coffee either directly through Papua New Guinea Green Coffee Beans or indirectly for their livelihood.

-Since it is such a beautiful coffee, and since some seriously cool people grow this coffee, we decided we are doing a special hand roast of Sigiri Papua New Guinea Peaberry Reserve Coffee for the month of April.
+Since it is such a beautiful coffee, and since some seriously cool people grow this coffee, we are doing a special hand-roasted coffee, Sigiri Papua New Guinea Peaberry Reserve Coffee.